-The numbers reported for active covid cases are gross under-counts: at most, only 2-3% of those infected.
+The numbers reported for active covid cases are gross under-counts: at most, only 6% of those infected.
 Further, reporting follows patterns depending upon the day of the week.
 Low numbers are reported over the weekend and Monday, then rising as the week wears on.
-US numbers this week are especially unreliable owing to the Thanksgiving holiday there.

-Not reporting from lack of testing or government indifference is the benign cause of under-counts.
-Such is the case in much of Africa.
-Some countries fudge their numbers to make their epidemics politically less damaging: the USA, India, China, Russia, Iran, and Syria among them.
-China, for instance, does not report asymptomatic V2 carriers.
+Not reporting from lack of testing or government incompetence is the benign cause of under-counts.
+Such is the case in the USA and much of Africa.
+Some countries fudge their numbers to make their epidemics politically less damaging.
+China reports covid cases, not asymptomatic V2 carriers.

 Because of its surreptitious infectiousness (asymptomatic transmission), V2 has proven unstoppable.
 No country contained their epidemic.
 Lockdowns at best barely slow viral spread.
 A study of 149 countries found lockdowns and social distancing restrictions correlated with only an average 13% reduction in reported cases.
 Countries lauded for their handling of covid in the spring have had uncontrolled resurgences during the autumn.

 Few countries have bothered with more than limited, selective testing.
 Hence the virus readily moves through populations surreptitiously via asymptomatic transmission.